 Daily Dozen: Friday, April 29

-1. Wichita State hitters rewrite the record books.
+Top Stories1.
+Wichita State hitters rewrite the record books.
 Their program’s record book.
 The NCAA’s record book.
 East Carolina’s record book.
 For all we know, the Guinness World Records.
 Let’s start with the second inning.
 Wichita State batters hit seven home runs in that 13-run inning at East Carolina, shattering the previous NCAA single-inning record of five.
 The Shockers finished with 10 total home runs in the 24-1 victory.
 That is good enough to tie BYU (2008) and UTSA (2004) for the second-best total in a game, trailing only Oklahoma’s 13 home runs against UTEP a season ago.
 We’re not done.
 Addison Barnard hit three of her team’s home runs, extending her nation-leading total to 29 this season.
 Only 13 players in Division I history have reached 30 home runs in a season, and Barnard has plenty of time left.
 She also drove in seven runs, giving her 74 this season and a double-digit lead on the rest of the nation.
 Zoe Jones and Lauren Mills hit two home runs each.
 We’re still not done.
 With one of Wichita State’s few hits that stayed in the park, Sydney McKinney, who is second in the nation in batting average, broke the school’s career hits record.

-Meanwhile, listen to Addison Barnard’s visit with the D1Softball Podcast
+Meanwhile, listen to Addison Barnard’s visit with the D1Softball Podcast.

 2. Oklahoma State gets Miranda Elish back, but Florida State’s Chloe Culp steals the show.
 Culp might not have wanted you to read her lips too closely, but she could hardly have put it better.
 The sophomore’s sixth hit of the season was a pinch-hit home run in the bottom of the sixth inning, which replays showed she celebrated with an exhortation that surprised even her.
 That propelled No. 3 Florida State to a 2-1 victory to sweep the two-game set against No. 6 Oklahoma State.
 It also foiled a strong pitching effort from Oklahoma State’s Morgan Day, the Illinois State transfer who has been pressed into an even greater role with Miranda Elish out of action with a biceps injury.
 Elish was back in the lineup Friday, collecting a single in her final at-bat, but there are few indications she will resume pitching in at least the short term.
 FSU may be officially out of the ACC title race, but the two-game sweep against the Cowgirls provides further insurance that the only postseason road trip will be a potential trip to Oklahoma City.